What Is the Official language of Mexico?

 What is The Official Language of Mexico?

 Mexico is a multilingual country with hundreds of indigenous national languages.
-However, only one of these primary languages has been designated as the official language of the country.
+However, only one of these primary languages has been designated as the country’s official language.

-All government documents are written in Spanish and the general public uses this language to communicate with each other, whether it be on the street or in an office environment.
+All government documents are written in Spanish, and the general public uses this language to communicate, whether on the street or in an office environment.

 FITNESS INSTRUCTORS FOR RESORTS, HOTELS AND RESORTS – Ads Caserta top steroids online download free pdf user manual for vision fitness r2200 elliptical